dzfrias/dotfiles/README.md

 # Dotfiles
 My important dotfiles!
 I wouldn't recommend cloning this repository directly, as it hasn't been tested yet.
-Configuring for Linux and Windows will definitely not work out of the box, as this is meant for macOS.
+Configuring for Linux and Windows will definitely not work out of the box.

 ### Autoload